-UK's May to meet her lawmakers as resignation talk swirls
+Weaker than ever, UK PM May tries to force her Brexit deal through

 “We are stuck in this maddening impasse where we go round and round in circles - something has to move us forward.
 The House of Commons is not going to come up with something completely crazy.”

-The DUP’s Brexit spokesman Sammy Wilson sounded a note of defiance, saying his party’s support for the government did not trump the DUP’s fears that the so-called backstop arrangement in May’s Brexit divorce deal could lead to Northern Ireland being split from the rest of the United Kingdom.

-“I don’t think that anyone would expect us, simply because we’re in a confidence supply arrangement with them, to sign up to our own death warrant constitutionally,” he said.

-Additional reporting by Elisabeth O'Leary; Editing by Stephen Addison
+Additional reporting by Andrew MacAskill, Elisabeth O'Leary, David Milliken; writing by Elizabeth Piper and William Schomberg; Editing by Janet Lawrence